neumann-mlucas/fastapi-url-shortener/README.md

 ##### Redundancy:

 Most systems in the app are designed with redundancy: the PostgreSQL database utilizes multiple read and write replicas, and web servers run one Uvicorn worker per Docker container with many replicas and failover strategies.
-The Application Proxy, however, poses a potential single point of failure.
-To address this, we could deploy the proxy in another cloud region and using DNS-based load balancing to distribute traffic and ensure continuous availability.
-Discussion on why to use one uvicorn worker per docker container can be found in the fastapi docs.
+The Application Proxy, however, poses as a potential single point of failure.
+To address this, we could deploy the proxy in another cloud region and use DNS-based load balancing to distribute traffic and ensure continuous availability.
+Discussion on why to use one uvicorn worker per Docker container can be found in the FastApi docs.

 ##### Observability:

 Observability is managed using Traefik's built-in functions to export data to Prometheus.
 This data is then consumed and visualized in a Grafana instance.
-Other possible solution would be to use a Message Queue to log all the income request on the level of the web server and then a separate process/service to consuming this queue and feed a analytics DB.
+Another possible solution would be to use a Message Queue to log all the income request at the level of the web server, and then a separate process/service to consuming this queue and feed an analytics DB.

 ```
 # Grafana URL: localhost:3000
-# import dashbord in `./grafana/dashboard.json`
+# import dashbord in `./grafana/dashboard.json` and select Prometheus as the data source
 ```

 ##### Security: